Blog Corner Image

 Image credit: Agrivoltaics: How Solar and Farmland can Fight Climate Change (solarreviews.com)

-Produce electricity and grow crops
+Agrivoltaics produce electricity and grow crops on the same land

 Increase crop yields while also using fewer resources